List of Afghanistan One Day International cricket records: Most runs in a calendar year

-Tendulkar holds the record for most runs scored in a calendar year with 1894 runs scored in 1998.
-Rahmat Shah holds the Afghan record with 722 runs in 2018.

 Most runs in a series

-The 1980-81 Benson & Hedges World Series Cup in Australia saw Greg Chappell set the record for the most runs scored in a single series scoring 685 runs.
-He is followed by Sachin Tendulkar with 673 runs scored in the 2003 Cricket World Cup.
-Nawroz Mangal with 306 runs in the 2011–13 ICC World Cricket League Championship holds the Afghani record.

 Most ducks

 A duck refers to a batsman being dismissed without scoring a run.

-Sanath Jayasuriya has scored the equal highest number of ducks in ODIs with 34 such knocks.
-Mujeeb ur Rahman, Dawlat Zadran and Asghar Afghan share the dubious record for Afghanistan.

 Bowling records

 Most career wickets

 A bowler takes the wicket of a batsman when the form of dismissal is bowled, caught, leg before wicket, stumped or hit wicket.
 If the batsman is dismissed by run out, obstructing the field, handling the ball, hitting the ball twice or timed out the bowler does not receive credit.

 Rashid Khan is the highest wicket taker for Afghanistan.